Providing vigorous advocacy by a Fathers' Rights Attorney

 Consultations with Attorney Matney are available by phone or in person,

 To request an appointment via our Appointment Request E-mail Form,

-We offer full representation in Court
+We offer full representation in Court, assistance with Settlement,

 We also offer assistance with drafting Complaints and

 Motions for those who want to represent themselves ("pro se")

 Attorney Matney has obtained Joint Legal Custody, and Joint Physical Custody with

 50-50 time sharing (i.e., equal authority/equal access), for Fathers